Flat Rock Archives: The Flat Rock Historical Landscape

 The Archive sits within a historical landscape and currently maintains the 20th-century Georgian Cottage known as the T.A.
 Bryant, Sr. House, built in 1917.
 The T.A.
 Bryant, Sr. house was donated to the Archives by T.A.
 Bryant, Sr.'s son and Co-Founder T.A.
 Bryant, Jr. The site also includes a barn, smokehouse, and outhouse constructed throughout the 20th century.

 The historical landscape also includes the Historical African American Flat Rock Cemetery.
 According to Dr. Jeffrey Glover of Georgia State University's 2008 cemetery mapping project, there are approximately 202 graves, with 107 being unidentified fieldstones.

 Community outreach

 The Flat Rock Archive is collecting and preserving a wide range of archival material, including genealogical records, newspaper articles, photographs, maps, church records, school records, rare books, and tangible artifacts related to African-American history in the rural South.

-In 2010, the Flat Rock Archives worked with Arabia Mountain High School to perform an honorary school graduation ceremony for eight African American elders of the Flat Rock community who were in their 70s, 80s and 90s.
-The students all attended Flat Rock School in the 1930s and 1940s, a time when there was such hostility to educating blacks.
-The students were given honorary high school diplomas from the DeKalb County school system because during the time they were in school the county did not give high school diplomas to blacks.

-The Archive also maintains the Historic African American Flat Rock Cemetery.
+The Archive also owns and maintains the Historic African American Flat Rock Cemetery located in stonecreast, GA.